Darci (footballer, born 1966)

 Darci Luiz Simon (born 25 May 1966), simply known as Darci, is a Brazilian former professional footballer who played as an attacking midfielder and forward.

 Career

 Having played for several major Brazilian teams, Darci made history mainly at Grêmio, the club that revealed him, Atlético Mineiro, Palmeiras and Coritiba, the club where he scored the decisive goal in the 1999 Campeonato Paranaense title.

-In 1989, in a match Grêmio vs. Palmeiras, he ended up seriously injuring striker Mirandinha in a fight, with a kick to the face, having the opponent player to undergo surgery on the face.
+In 1989, in a match Grêmio vs. Palmeiras, he seriously injured striker Mirandinha in a fight with a kick to the face, causing Mirandinha to undergo surgery on his face.